Isaac Adewole

 In 2014, he was appointed as a member of Adeleke University's governing council and in June 2015 he was appointed as a member of Pan-African University's governing council.
-Pan-African University is a post-graduate training and research network of university nodes in five regions, supported by the African Union.
-On 28 March 2015, he was appointed as Independent National Electoral Commission's Collation Officer in Lagos State for the Nigerian general election, 2015 and on 11 April, he served as returning officer for the Lagos State gubernatorial election.
+Pan-African University is a post-graduate training and research network of university apex in five regions, supported by the African Union.
+On 28 March 2015, he was appointed as the Independent National Electoral Commission's Collation Officer in Lagos State for the Nigerian general election, 2015 and on 11 April, he served as returning officer for the Lagos State gubernatorial election.
 On 11 November 2015 he was appointed Minister for Health of the Federal Republic of Nigeria.

 Early life

-Adewole was born on 5 May 1954 at Ilesa, a city in Osun State in southwestern Nigeria.
-His parents are traders and his choice of career was informed by his father, who was an agent of United Africa Company, a British company which principally traded in West Africa during the 20th century.
+Adewole was born on 5 May 1954 in Ilesa, a city in Osun State in southwestern Nigeria.
+His parents are traders, and his choice of career was informed by his father, who was an agent of the United Africa Company, a British company that principally traded in West Africa during the 20th century.

-His initial plan was to choose a career in aeronautics, particularly aerospace engineering, though his school guidance counselor suggested subjects which were useful for a career in medicine.
-In 1960, he attended Ogudu Methodist Primary School, Ilesa, where he spent one year, and Methodist School, Oke Ado in Ibadan, where he also spent one year before he completed his primary education at St Mathias Demonstration School Akure.
-He later attended Ilesa Grammar School, where he obtained a Grade I certificate with distinction in 1970 and Higher School Certificate (HSC) in 1972.
-In October 1973, he enrolled at the College of Medicine, University of Ibadan; there he obtained an MBBS degree and in 1978 won the Glaxo Allenbury prize for outstanding performance in paediatrics.
+His initial plan was to choose a career in aeronautics, particularly aerospace engineering, though his school guidance counselor suggested subjects that were useful for a career in medicine.
+In 1960, he attended Ogudu Methodist Primary School, Ilesa, where he spent one year, and Methodist School, Oke Ado in Ibadan, where he also spent one year before completing his primary education at St .Mathias Demonstration School, Akure.
+He later attended Ilesa Grammar School, where he obtained a Grade I certificate with distinction in 1970 and a Higher School Certificate (HSC) in 1972.
+In October 1973, he enrolled at the College of Medicine, University of Ibadan; there he obtained an MBBS degree and, in 1978, won the Glaxo Allenbury Prize for outstanding performance in paediatrics.